shuttle-hq/synth/docs/blog/2021-09-07-mocking-a-production-api.md

 interest we'll add more endpoints and improve the existing Event data model.

-If you'd like to contribute, or are interested mocks for other APIs other than Shopify, feel free to open an issue on Github!
+If you'd like to contribute, or are interested mocks for other APIs other than Shopify, feel free to open an issue on GitHub!